Are your chickens happy in their wooden coop?

 Wood absorbs water – does your coop seem heavier?

-A = Yes, either I’m getting weaker or my coop is definitely heavier in the winter
+A = Yes – either I’m getting weaker, or my coop has gotten heavier.

 C = I’ve given up trying to move it.

-D = Nope, I spent the summer sanding and varnishing my chicken coop and now it’s more waterproof than a Norwegian fisherman’s beard.
+D = Nope, I spent the summer sanding and sealing my chicken coop with a varnish, so now it’s more water-resistant.

 Have you had to pour boiling water onto locks to get them to open?

 A = Yes, I have to keep a coop de-icing kit.

 B = Boiling water sounds easier than smashing the bolt with a rock or brick to get the coop unlatched during a freeze.

 C = I religiously grease all hinges and bolts every few weeks to keep things moving.